 FX Send.
 Setting the level of the signal sent to the FX bus which feeds Echo and Reverb.
-The current setting is also visible with closed channel settings, because knob and small fader are synchronized.
+The current setting is also visible with closed channel settings, because knob and small fader are always synchronized.
 To make this function as useful as possible FX Send is locked to the highest submix, thus imitating the Aux Post Fader function of a standard mixing desk.
-When moving the big fader both knob and small fader will move.
-This way the reverb signal keeps the correct relation to the dry signal.
+When moving the big fader both knob and small fader will also move.
+This way the reverb signal will always have the same relation to the dry signal.